 Any work submitted by a student in this course for academic credit will be the student's own work.
-Penalty for violation of this Code can also be extended to include failure of the course and University disciplinary action.
+Additional information regarding what constitutes plagiarism can be found here: http://deanofstudents.utexas.edu/sjs/acadint_plagiarism.php.
+Penalties for plagiarism or other violations of the Honor Code may include failure of the course and University disciplinary action.